 This character is the in the background, the colorful tapestry that populates the world just beyond the peripheral view of the main and secondary characters.

 How to use each character in the hierarchy.

 It’s important to remember that there are levels of importance to the characters in your story because each of them have different roles.
 We don’t need to know their deepest inner conflict just because they made it to the page, but the reader will certainly remember the chain-smoking neighbor who routinely drops bits of wisdom on your main character while they share a cigarette on the front stoop.
 Here are a few ways that you can use each of these three characters effectively:

 Unless you’re writing a book about an agoraphobic character who never leaves her home, your character will live in a world populated by people who aren’t involved in their everyday lives.
 In a previous post I talked about stories about place.
 Tertiary characters and your setting help to shape these stories and make them more impactful.

 Make them part of the scenery.

-These characters don’t necessarily need “speaking lines,” but they can and should interact with your character in a some simple way.
-They can be the barista who hands out encouraging affirmations with your coffee or the Uber driver that test you a colorful story on your way to the airport.
+These characters don’t necessarily need “speaking lines,” but they can and should interact with your character in some simple way.
+They can be the barista who hands out encouraging affirmations with a cup of coffee or the Uber driver that tells a colorful story on the way to the airport.
 But be careful with how you handle these “walk-on” characters to make sure they don’t spend too much time on the page.